Portugal in the Eurovision Song Contest 1972: At Eurovision

 On the night of the final Mendes performed 7th in the running order, following Norway and preceding Switzerland.
 At the close of the voting the song had received 90 points, coming 7th in the field of 18 competing countries, at the time Portugal's highest Eurovision finish.
 The orchestra during the Portuguese entry was conducted by Richard Hill.

+Each country nominated two jury members, one below the age of 25 and the other above, who voted for their respective country by giving between one and five points to each song, except that representing their own country.
+All jury members were colocated in the Grand Hall of Edinburgh Castle.
 The Portuguese jury members were Pedro Sousa Macedo and Maria João Aguiar.